Pull down to refresh stories

 The details worth keeping

 With Xiaomi now preparing to jump on the bandwagon, the technology could finally reach a much wider audience.
 In gaming, even a smaller signal matters when it reveals where the community is focusing faster than the publisher can frame it.
+In gaming, the first readers to react are usually regular players, leak-watchers, and anyone waiting to decide on a console or a game purchase.
+The next step is to see whether the current signals harden into a durable change or fade as a short-lived experiment.

 Why this matters most

 The signal is strong enough to deserve attention, but it still needs to be read as something developing rather than fully settled.
 With 1 source layers on the table, the part worth reading most closely is where firm facts meet the market's early reaction.
-In a recent series of teasers on Weibo, Xiaomi President Lu Weibing revealed that the Redmi K90 Max will feature a new cooling system consisting of a large 18.1mm fan and a redesigned duct that reportedly boosts airflow by 40%.
+In a recent series of teasers on Weibo, Xiaomi President Lu Weibing revealed that the Redmi K90 Max will feature a new cooling system consisting of a large 18.
+1mm fan and a redesigned duct that reportedly boosts airflow by 40%.

 What to watch next